purplecabbage/phonegap-plugins/iPhone/ShareKitPlugin/README.md

 1. Copy ShareKitPlugin.h and ShareKitPlugin.m to your project.
 2. Add both files to the Plugins Folder in Xcode.
 3. Copy the ShareKitPlugin.js to your www folder.
+4. Modify the PhoneGap.plist file of your application.
+Under the key "Plugins" add another one with key name ShareKitPlugin and value ShareKitPlugin.

 ## Using the plugin